jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 9
+- Did another practice test and passed this time!

+## February 8
+- Did another practice test today.
+Failed again, but a tiny bit better?
+- Started reading a really great piece about [embeddings here](https://vickiboykis.com/what_are_embeddings/).
+Didn't realize how fundamenta\important embeddings are to successful machine learning.
+The author has a bunch of really great writing otherwise too.
+Recommended.

 ## February 7
 - Reviewed the recent AI-102 practice exam and the questions for which I didn't get correct answers.
 I updated my study notes with some more details for those areas.
 Fun!
 - Did another practice test this evening.
 Failed again with another 57%.
 But the practice test that I did in Udemy seems to maybe not be 100% correct.
 Regardless, I feel like my next practice test will go well.